-Conflicting Interest: a stake, share, equitable interest, or involvement in an undertaking in the form of any one (1) or more of the following:

-- (A) ownership of five percent (5%) or more voting shares or stock in a Business Entity; - (B) receipt of more than six-hundred dollars (\$600.00) in gross annual income from a Business Entity, as evidenced by a W 2, 1099, K 1, or similar tax form: - (C) ownership of more than six hundred dollars (\$600.00) of the fair market value of a Business Entity; - (D) ownership of an interest in real property with a fair market value of more than six-hundred dollars (\$600.00); - (E) serves on the Board of Directors or as an Officer of a Business Entity, unless the City Official was appointed to that position by the City Council: - (F) serves on the Board of Directors (i.e., governing body) or as an Officer of a nonprofit corporation or an unincorporated association, unless the City Official was appointed to that position by the City Council; and/or - (G) direct or indirect solicitation of an offer of employment for which the application is still pending, receipt of an offer of employment that has not been rejected, or acceptance of an offer of employment from or to a person or Business Entity within the past twelve (12) months; - (H) A City Official is considered to have a Conflicting Interest if the City Official's Relative has a Conflicting Interest.
+- (1) Definition of Conflict of Interest: A conflict of interest is a situation in which personal and/or financial considerations actually have influenced or compromised, or are reasonably certain to influence or compromise, the judgment or actions of a City Official when acting in their official capacity.
+Conflicts of interest arise when City Officials, in their official capacity, act or fail to act in ways that they know, or should know, are likely to impact the personal or financial interests of the following in a way that is not shared with a substantial segment of the City's population: - (A) A Business Entity in which the City Official owns five percent (5%) or more voting shares or stock; - (B) A Business Entity from which the City Official receives more than sixhundred dollars (\$600.00) in gross annual income from a Business Entity, as evidenced by a W-2, 1099, K-1, or similar tax form; - (C) A Business Entity in which the City Official owns more than sixhundred dollars (\$600.00) of the fair market value; - (D) Real property in which the City Official owns more than six-hundred dollars (\$600.00) of the fair market value; - (E) A Business Entity for which the City Official serves as an officer, director, or policy maker unless the City Official was appointed to that position by the City Council; - (F) A nonprofit corporation or unincorporated association for which the City Official serves on a board or committee unless the City Official was appointed to that position by the City Council; - (G) A person or Business Entity with whom the City Official solicited, received, or accepted an offer of employment or business opportunity within the past twelve (12) months. - (H) A City Official is considered to have a Conflict of Interest if the City Official's Relative has a Conflict of Interest.

-The term Conflicting Interest does not include ownership of an interest in a mutual or common investment fund that holds securities or assets unless the City Official participates in the management of the fund.
+The term Conflict of Interest does not include ownership of an interest in a mutual or common investment fund that holds securities or assets unless the City Official participates in the management of the fund.